01 of 50

 A woodland backyard near Chicago designed by Hursthouse Landscape Architects and Contractors features pathways made from pavers and shredded bark.
 The designers carefully respected the existing trees while creating additional privacy for the homeowners.
 Plants include Annabelle hydrangeas, Pachysandra 'Green Carpet' ground cover, and Mission Arborvitae evergreen shrubs.Continue to 13 of 50 below.

 The Backyard Vegetable Gardener

 Blake uses his backyard to grow vegetables in raised boxes, including big, beautiful heirloom tomatoes in a variety of colors.
-You can follow his vegetable-growing adventures on his Instagram account, @backyardgardener84.Continue to 15 of 51 below.
+You can follow his vegetable-growing adventures on his Instagram account, @backyardgardener84.Continue to 14 of 50 below.

 A woodland garden in upstate New York created by Earth Mama Landscape Design features a gravel sitting area with stacked-stone retaining wall and flagstone steps leading to the nearby woods.

-The seamless transition from backyard to forest is appealing for homeowners who enjoy afternoon strolls and outdoor adventures.Continue to 16 of 51 below.
+The seamless transition from backyard to forest is appealing for homeowners who enjoy afternoon strolls and outdoor adventures.
+The extensive use of natural stone is a perfect fit for this rustic landscape.Continue to 15 of 50 below.

 Daisy's She Shed